a8m/djson/README.md

 | a8m/djson                   |    __2534__   | __1137__ |   __25__      |
 | a8m/djson.[AllocString][as] |    __2195__   | __1169__ |   __13__      |

 #### medium payload
+Each library in the test gets a medium payload to process that weighs 1.7KB.
-The medium payload weighs 1.7KB, you can see it [here](https://github.com/a8m/djson/blob/master/benchmark/benchmark_fixture.go#L5), and the benchmark screenshot is [here](https://github.com/a8m/djson/blob/master/assets/bench_medium.png)
+You can see the payload [here](https://github.com/a8m/djson/blob/master/benchmark/benchmark_fixture.go#L5), and the test screenshot [here](https://github.com/a8m/djson/blob/master/assets/bench_medium.png).

 | __Library__                  | __Time/op__    | __B/op__ | __allocs/op__  |
 |------------------------------|----------------|-----------|---------------|